open-decision/open-decision-prototype/README.md

 ## Participate

-Join our growing community and socialize in [our Slack-Workspace](https://join.slack.com/t/opendecision/shared_invite/enQtNjM2NDUxNTQyNzU4LWYwMzJlZjlhOWJkMmIxMTBmMjYwMDE0Y2Y2OGUyZDBiY2FmOWU4OTVmMDFhMjNhNTIxYWZkZTNkNDRmNjQ4MmM).
+Join our growing community and socialize in [our Slack-Workspace](https://slack.open-decision.org).

-Feel free to pick an issue, open a bug report, feature request or fork the project.
-We are open to any input or suggestions on how to bring the project forward.

 If you want to join our team, contact us at [contact@open-decision.org](mailto:contact@open-decision.org).